 Other Ways to Keep Smoke and Fire Curtains Clean and Operating Smoothly

-Depending on your local fire and building codes, your smoke curtains need to be inspected and professionally serviced up to twice a year (this will vary depending on your location).
-This guarantees your building is always in compliance with codes, standards and insurance requirements.
+To comply with local fire and building codes, smoke curtains should be professionally inspected and serviced up to twice a year, depending on the location.
+However, it's also important to conduct regular maintenance checks in between professional servicing appointments.
+This will ensure that your smoke curtains are always in compliance with codes, standards, and insurance requirements.

 Need Help With Your Smoke and Fire Curtains?

-SG Architectural Specialties’ skilled team of professionals can assist you in finding the right products and services you need.
+SG Architectural Solutions’ skilled team of professionals can assist you in finding the right products and services you need.
 Contact us today and let us know how we can help.